Meet the IT Issues Panel

 About the IT Issues Panel

 The EDUCAUSE IT Issues Panel includes individuals from EDUCAUSE member institutions to provide quick feedback to EDUCAUSE on current issues, problems, and proposals across higher education IT.
-Susan Grajek, EDUCAUSE vice president of data, research, and analytics, coordinates the group's activities and reports.
+Susan Grajek, EDUCAUSE Vice President, Partnerships, Communities and Research, coordinates the group's activities and reports.
 Panel members serve for one year with staggered terms.

 Panel members are selected by EDUCAUSE to reflect the composition of its membership, and include CIOs, other senior IT and library leaders, and faculty.
 The group may occasionally include others with useful perspectives, such as leaders from other associations or non-IT higher education leaders.
 Membership is by invitation only; discussions are private except for the reports mentioned below, and individual members' contributions are kept confidential.